Robel-Morka/-Mela-Chat-Agent-Mobile-App-UI-UX-Design/README.md

 🤖 Mela Chat Agent – Mobile App UI/UX Design

-Mela Chat Agent is a modern mobile UI/UX design for an AI-powered conversational assistant, created in Figma.
+Mela Chat Agent is a modern mobile UI/UX design for an AI-powered conversational assistant, created in Figma for both light and dark modes.
 The design focuses on delivering a smooth, intuitive, and engaging chat experience that allows users to interact naturally with the system while completing tasks efficiently.

 🚀 Overview